mattermost/docs/source/collaborate/make-calls.rst

 1. Quit Mattermost.
 2. Open Terminal.
-3. In terminal, run: ``tccutil reset ScreenCapture Mattermost.Desktop``
+3. In the terminal, run: ``tccutil reset ScreenCapture Mattermost.Desktop``
 4. Restart Mattermost and start a call.
 5. Select **Screen share** and give it permissions again.
 6. Restart Mattermost again.